 2. Variable Tyre Wear

 Your wheels may be out of alignment if you find that the tyres on your automobile are degrading unevenly or more quickly than usual.
 This might happen as a result of ongoing tire-road friction.
-The car wheel balancing price to align and balance two wheels ranges from $50 to $100, while aligning and balancing all four wheels can cost $100 to $200.
+The wheel alignment costs may change in Australia due to several reasons.

-3. Car starts to veer to one edge or the other
+3. The car starts to veer to one edge or the other

 4. The Squeaking of Your Tires

-When two or more of your car’s wheels have a wrong alignment, they frequently drive your car in opposing directions by pulling against one another.
+When two or more of your car’s wheels are misaligned, they frequently drive your car in opposing directions by pulling against one another.
 As a result, you might hear screeching when driving.
 Your tyres may not be tracking properly, which causes one or more of them to squeal due to friction caused by the tyre being dragged away from the path of least resistance.

 5. A crooked steering wheel